MirageNet/Mirage/doc/docs/guides/callbacks/index.md

 ## Network Messages

-Network messages are a “lower level” approach to sending messages (although they are still classed as part of the networking “High level API”).
+Network messages are a “lower level” approach to sending messages (although they are still classed as part of the networking "High-level API").
 They allow you to send data directly between clients and the server using scripting.
 You can send basic types of data (int, string, etc) as well as most common Unity types (such as Vector3).
-Since you implement this yourself, these messages are not associated directly with any particular game objects or Unity events - it is up to you do decide their purpose and implement them!
+Since you implement this yourself, these messages are not associated directly with any particular game objects or Unity events - it is up to you to decide their purpose and implement them!